 Main Campus, Virtual Learning Environment (VLE)

-This is the only Gaelic-medium degree programme that allows traditional musicians to study the music, history and traditions of the Gàidhealtachd within the broader contexts of Gaelic and related studies.
-As well as theoretical, practical one to one and group-work classes, students also perform regularly on tours and at major festivals and have the opportunity to spend a semester studying music in Ireland or Canada in Year 4.
+The BA (Hons) Gaelic and Traditional Music course is the only Gaelic-medium degree programme that gives traditional musicians the chance to study the music, history and traditions of the Gàidhealtachd within the broader contexts of Gaelic and related studies.
+As well as theoretical and practical one-to-one and groupwork classes, students also perform regularly on tours and at major festivals and have the opportunity to spend a semester studying music in Ireland or Canada in Year 4.
 Throughout the programme, students study with leading musicians and scholars and forge essential links with other musicians and key individuals from within the music industry.

-3 Highers at BBC including Gàidhlig (fluent speakers) or Gaelic (learners) at B. You will be required to attend an interview to assess your Gaelic language skills and an audition to determine your level of musical ability.
+3 Highers at BBC, preferably including Gaelic (Learners) or Gàidhlig at B. You will be required to attend an interview to assess your Gaelic language skills and audition to determine your level of musical ability.

 September